Can My 11-year-old Join The College?

 What Musical Instrument Exam Boards Do You Use?

-We utilize available exam boards for your child's chosen instrument, for which we can find a suitable tutor.
+We utilise available exam boards for your child's chosen instrument, for which we can find a suitable tutor.
 Typically, this involves ABRSM for traditional music exams or Rock School for contemporary music exams.

 Puer Iesus College is a ministry of Virtue Academy (UK Charity No: 1204268)